Offshore wind conditions

 DOWA: Dutch Offshore Wind Atlas

-Based on improved models and methodology, the new atlas provides more accurate wind information at a higher resolution and at altitudes of up to 600 metres.
 TNO has validated the atlas using accurate wind measurements from offshore meteorological masts, LiDARs on platforms, floating LiDARs, and from satellites and aircraft.
-This will enable a better understanding of the conditions which affect offshore wind energy, especially at higher altitudes.
+This will enable a better understanding of the wind conditions that affect offshore wind energy, especially at higher altitudes.

 Project in the Spotlight: TKI Offshore Wind: DOWA